 \subsubsection{Anisotropic two-point correlation function}

-The estimation of three-dimensional clustering necessitates the assumption of a fiducial cosmology to convert angular positions and redshifts to comoving separations.
-In the present study, we assume as fiducial cosmology the $\Lambda$CDM cosmology of RayGal (\cref{tab:cosmologicalparameters}), which we use to analyse all the samples in \cref{tab:datasets}, including those extracted from the $w$CDM light-cone.
-The anisotropic correlation function is estimated with the Landy-Szalay estimator \citep{landy1993bias} as
+The estimation of three-dimensional clustering necessitates the assumption of a fiducial cosmology to convert angular positions and redshifts into comoving separations.
+We assumed the $\Lambda$CDM cosmology of RayGal (\cref{tab:cosmologicalparameters}) as our fiducial cosmology, which we used to analyse all the samples in \cref{tab:datasets}, including those extracted from the $w$CDM light cone.
+The anisotropic correlation function was estimated with the Landy-Szalay estimator \citep{landy1993bias} as

 where $DD$, $DR$, and $RR$ stand for data-data, data-random, and random-random pairs (weighted and normalised by the total number of elements), respectively.
-We use \textsc{Corrfunc} \citep{sinha2020corrfunc} to count the anisotropic number of pairs in bins of comoving separation $r$ and cosine angle $\nu$.
+We used \textsc{Corrfunc} \citep{sinha2020corrfunc} to count the anisotropic number of pairs in bins of comoving separation $r$ and cosine angle $\nu$.
 The random samples contain 50 (20) times more objects than haloes (particles).
-We assign redshifts in the random catalogues using the shuffling method, which consists in randomly picking redshifts from the data catalogue.
-Eventually, the multipole moments of the correlation function are obtained from
+We assigned redshifts in the random catalogues using the shuffling method, which consists of randomly picking redshifts from the data catalogue.
+Eventually, the multipole moments of the correlation function were obtained from

 We are only interested in the first non-vanishing even multipole moments of the correlation function: the monopole ($\ell = 0$), the quadrupole ($\ell=2$), and the hexadecapole ($\ell = 4$).
-In the present work, we consider the scale range $27.5$ to 127.5$~h^{-1}$Mpc with bins of 5$~h^{-1}$Mpc, and $200$ bins in $\nu$.
+We considered a scale range $27.5$ to 127.5$~h^{-1}$Mpc with bins of 5$~h^{-1}$Mpc, and $200$ bins in $\nu$.